 Did you hear me?

 I had been so sick, had lost so much weight, and hadn’t used those muscles in my legs for so long that I physically could not climb the stairs.
 I broke down and sobbed right

 there.
 I couldn’t even do something as simple as climb the stairs and lay down in my own bedroom.

 The next month was spent in the living room downstairs.
-My mom set up a “bedroom” for me in there and we moved a TV into the room so I had something to occupy my time.
+We set up a “bedroom” for me in there and moved a TV into the room so I had something to occupy my time.
 My recovery was rough and it took awhile for me to gain weight because I threw up after almost every meal.
 I was still having accidents and was sleeping a good 15 hours a day but slowly all of those things began to improve.
 I built up the muscles in my legs by doing small tasks that people often take for granted and never think about, like walking around in a grocery store.
 Eventually I could climb the stairs.